Life

 Rauno began his competitive strength career in powerlifting and deadlifted over 400kg/882lb lifting “sumo” style, long before he came to the fore in strongman.
 He became involved in local strongman competitions in 2000 and won his first international contest – Estonia’s Strongest Man – in 2008.
 In fact, Rauno is the only Estonian to capture this title six times, with compatriots Tarmo Mitt and Andrus Murumets taking five titles apiece.

-Despite over twenty-two years of competing in strongman, Rauno has never competed at World’s Strongest Man and has appeared rarely at major contests such as Europe’s Strongest Man or the Arnold Strongman Classic.
+It took over twenty years of competing in strongman before Rauno finally made his debut at World’s Strongest Man and he has appeared only occasionally at major contests such as Europe’s Strongest Man or the Arnold Strongman Classic.
 Instead, he has become renowned for single lift events in the deadlift, and this is where he has made his greatest achievements.
 His 4th place finish at the 2021 Europe’s Strongest Man is arguably his best competitive result over a full contest, although he has also picked up competition wins at Strongman Champions League and Arnold Pro Strongman World Series events.

 Rauno has twice claimed the World Deadlift Championships title, in 2019, sharing the win with USA’s Jerry Pritchett and in 2022, where he also established a new masters’ World Record of 476kg/1,049lb.
 This lift added an astonishing 40kg/88lb to Mikhail Shivlyakov’s previous world record.